-A state diagram, also called a state machine diagram or statechart diagram, is an illustration of the states an object can attain as well as the transitions between those states in the Unified Modeling Language (UML).
+A state diagram, also known as a state machine diagram or statechart diagram, is an illustration of the states an object can attain as well as the transitions between those states in the Unified Modeling Language (UML).
 In this context, a state defines a stage in the evolution or behavior of an object, which is a specific entity in a program or the unit of code representing that entity.
-State diagrams are useful in all forms of object-oriented programming (OOP).
-The concept is more than a decade old but has been refined as OOP modeling paradigms have evolved.

 A state diagram resembles a flowchart in nature; however, a flowchart shows the processes within a system that alters the state of an object rather than the actual state changes themselves.
 The first step to creating a statechart diagram is identifying the initial and final states of a system.
 Then, all of the possible existing states are placed in relation to the beginning and the end.
 Lastly, all of the events that trigger state changes are labeled as transition elements.

 Symbols and components of state diagrams

 The structure of a state diagram depends on the system being modeled, but typically includes the following components and notations:

 - Initial state- Usually marked by a solid black circle, this represents the initial state of a system or a class.

 - Middle states- These are portrayed as boxes with rounded corners.
 There may be one or two horizontal lines through a box, dividing it into stacked sections.
 In that case, the upper section contains the name of the state, the middle section (if any) contains the state variables and the lower section contains the actions performed in that state.
 If there are no horizontal lines through a box, only the name of the state is written inside it.

 - Transitions- External straight lines, each with an arrow at one end, connect various pairs of boxes.
 These lines define the transitions between states.

 - Final state- The final state is portrayed as a large black dot with a circle around it.